Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 What about used or refurbished gaming PCs from eBay?

-Refurbished business desktops (Dell OptiPlex, Lenovo ThinkCentre, HP EliteDesk) plus a used GPU are our top recommendation when new sub-$500 stock is sold out.
-We bought a Dell OptiPlex 7060 + GTX 1660 Super combo for $400 that beats every prebuilt in this guide.
+Refurbished business desktops (Dell OptiPlex, Lenovo ThinkCentre, HP EliteDesk) plus a used GPU are the top recommendation when new sub-$500 stock is sold out.
+A Dell OptiPlex 7060 paired with a GTX 1660 Super lands near $400 and beats every prebuilt in this guide.
 Check seller ratings (4.5+ stars, 500+ reviews) before pulling the trigger.

 Can I run a $500 prebuilt on a 1440p or 4K monitor?